Keeper-Security/discovery-and-rotation-saas-dev/integrations/splunk_users/README.md

     Enter Value  (default: True): >

     Optional: SSL Certificate Content
-    CA certificate content (.crt format).
+    CA certificate content (.pem format).
 Only required when 'Verify SSL' is set to 'True' and using custom certificates.
     Enter path to read from local file.
     Enter Value : >